+- c.
+Discontinuance. - i.
+If a nonconforming use is discontinued for a period of 24 consecutive months, such nonconforming use shall expire and be deemed abandoned; and any subsequent use on the same lot shall conform to the use regulations of the district in which it is located. - d.
+Continuance of non-conforming use. - i.
+If any building or structure in which a nonconforming use is conducted is hereafter removed voluntarily, or destroyed by fire, wind, explosion, structural failure or other natural cause, the structure may be reconstructed or restored and the nonconforming use continued. - ii.
+Such restoration or reconstruction must not enlarge the structure beyond the original dimensions, and a valid building permit must be obtained within one year of the removal or destruction of the original structure.

+A. Nonconforming buildings and structures.

 - a.
-If a nonconforming use is discontinued for a period of 24 consecutive months, such nonconforming use shall expire and be deemed abandoned; and any subsequent use on the same lot shall conform to the use regulations of the district in which it is located. - (4) Continuance of non-conforming use. - a.
-If any building or structure in which a nonconforming use is conducted is hereafter removed voluntarily, or destroyed by fire, wind, explosion, structural failure or other natural cause, to the extent of 75% or more of its fair market value at the time of such damage, the structure may be reconstructed or restored and the nonconforming use continued. - b.
-Such restoration or reconstruction must not enlarge the structure beyond the original dimensions, and a valid building permit must be obtained within one year of the removal or destruction of the original structure.

-B. Nonconforming buildings and structures.

-- (1) Continuation. - Any nonconforming building or structure which existed lawfully at the time of adoption of this chapter may be maintained. - b.
-Any building or structure, for which a valid building permit was lawfully issued prior to the adoption of this chapter, may be completed and used in accordance with the plans and specifications for such building or structure. - c.
-Any owner of an existing nonconforming mobile home who desires to substitute a single-family home, a mobile home of superior construction, or to improve the facilities for the existing mobile home, such substitution or improvement shall be considered to be a continuation of such nonconforming use, and shall comply with the regulations set forth herein. - (2) Modification and replacement. - a.
-Modification. - A nonconforming building or structure shall be maintained in such condition as will not constitute a danger to the health, safety, or general welfare of the public.

-2. A nonconforming building or structure shall not be added to, enlarged, reconfigured or altered in any manner which increases its nonconformity.
+Continuation. - i.
+Any nonconforming building or structure which existed lawfully at the time of adoption of this chapter may be maintained. - ii.
+Any building or structure, for which a valid building permit was lawfully issued prior to the adoption of this chapter, may be completed and used in accordance with the plans and specifications for such building or structure. - iii.
+Any owner of an existing nonconforming mobile home who desires to substitute a single-family home, a mobile home of superior construction, or to improve the facilities for the existing mobile home, such substitution or improvement shall be considered to be a continuation of such nonconforming use, and shall comply with the regulations set forth herein. - b.
+Modification and replacement. - i.
+Modification. - A nonconforming building or structure shall be maintained in such condition as will not constitute a danger to the health, safety, or general welfare of the public. - 2.
+A nonconforming building or structure shall not be added to, enlarged, reconfigured or altered in any manner which increases its nonconformity.

-b.
+ii.
 Replacement.